sensedeep/senselogs/README.md

 ### Output Format

-By default SenseLogs will emit log messages in JSON format to the console and using JSON format is highly recommended.
+By default SenseLogs will emit log messages in JSON format to the console.
 However, you can also configure the logger to emit human readable output by setting the destination to 'console'

 You should add rich context to your logging messages and use a log management solution like [SenseDeep](https://www.sensedeep.com) that is designed to handle JSON log messages with ease.